 Typically, a light switch has three wires.
 The black, white and neutral wires are connected to the switch’s nut on the top and bottom.
-The ground wire and two black wires are attached to the bottom terminal and the white neutral wire is attached to the top terminal.
+The ground wire is attached to the bottom terminal and the white neutral wire is attached to the top terminal or connection if required.

 It serves one of two purposes depending on where you place it.
 In general, the common terminal accepts the incoming black wire from the power source and connects it to the black wire leading to the light fixture.

 3 black wires light switch

 We can also connect a switch from another light to the switch.
 We need to know how to connect the wires to the switch.